Advice to Parents:

 Do not defend yourself or your child against the truth: be willing to acknowledge what’s really going on.
 Remember that you are entitled to know what goes on in your own house or with any child to whom you give any form of financial support.
 Try to stay objective rather than giving in to the temptation to get hysterical with each new fact discovered.
 Breathe deep and repeat often, “It is as it is.”

 If your child is underage, you still have legal control.
-If you are sufficiently concerned, I recommend you use your legal right to make decisions for your child.
+I recommend you use your legal right to make decisions for your child.
 Get professional help for the family so you can set and keep limits for him at home—like setting curfews, doing drug tests, and requiring attendance at Twelve Step meetings.
-If he’s acting out so badly you can’t keep him home, research therapeutic boarding schools.
+If he’s acting out so badly you can’t keep him home, research treatment centers or therapeutic boarding schools.
 If such facilities are out of reach for you financially, research what additional support can be found in your community.

 If your child had cancer, you’d research everything you could about their disease—and how to treat it.
 Do the same with their disease of drug addiction.
-You may consult your family physician, but remember that doctors are not always well trained to deal with addiction; some are really uninformed about the nature of addiction can do more harm than good.
+You may consult your family physician, but remember that doctors are not always well trained to deal with addiction; those who do not understand the nature of addiction can do more harm than good.

 The very best resources are the literature of Alcoholics Anonymous (AA), Narcotics Anonymous (NA) and Al-Anon (for family and friends of addicts and alcoholics).
 Be sure to read what is called “The Big Book”.
 Go to an open (that means open to people other than the addicts themselves) AA or NA meeting and ask questions of those in recovery.
 They are happy to help you get clear about the nature of the disease and to share with you what worked for them to begin their recovery.
 An important moment in my own recovery was talking to a former heroin addict who shared that the only thing that got through to him was when his mother kicked him out of the house.